artefactual/atom-docs/admin-manual/installation/linux/ubuntu-bionic.rst

 Security considerations
 =======================

-Now that AtoM is installed, please take a moment to read our :ref:`security section <security>` where we will show you how to configure the firewall in Ubuntu and back up AtoM.
+Now that AtoM is configured and installed, please take a moment to read our :ref:`security section <security>` where we will show you how to configure the firewall in Ubuntu and other options in AtoM configuration.

 We strongly encourage our users to configure a firewall because some of the services configured should not be exposed in the wild, e.g. Elasticsearch was